G. K. Butterfield: Early life and education

 G. K. Butterfield was born and raised in the then segregated city of Wilson, North Carolina.
-Butterfield came from a prominent African-American family with a long history in North Carolina.
+Butterfield came from a prominent black family with a long history in North Carolina.
 Both of Butterfield's parents were mixed-race Americans.
-His maternal grandfather, Joe Davis, was a child of a former slave (Judah Davis) and a white man.
+His maternal grandfather, Rev Fred Davis, was a child of a former slave (Judah Davis) and a white man (Joe Davis).
 His mother, Addie, taught elementary school for 48 years in some of North Carolina's poorest communities.
 She was keenly focused on ensuring that her students learned to read.
-Butterfield's father, G. K. Butterfield Sr., was an immigrant from Bermuda.
+Butterfield's father, Dr. G. K. Butterfield Sr., was an immigrant from Bermuda.
 As a graduate of Meharry Medical College, he practiced dentistry for 50 years in the poor, segregated community of East Wilson.
 In the late 1940s, he helped found the Wilson Branch of the NAACP in order to register black voters in the county.
 In 1953, he became the first African American elected to the city council in Wilson and the first black elected official in eastern North Carolina since Reconstruction.

 Butterfield graduated from Charles H. Darden High School in Wilson.
 He went on to earn a Bachelor of Arts in political science and sociology from North Carolina Central University (NCCU), a historically black university.
 During his time at NCCU, Butterfield was active in voter registration activism, including coordinating voter registration drives in Durham and organizing a student march from the State Capitol in Raleigh to the Wilson County Courthouse to draw attention to the importance of voter registration.
 After completing his bachelor's degree, Butterfield attended the NCCU School of Law, receiving a Juris Doctor degree in 1974.

 During his junior year at NCCU, Butterfield was drafted into the United States Army and stationed at Fort Bragg Army installation in Fayetteville.
 He served from 1968 to 1970 and was honorably discharged, and he returned to NCCU to complete his undergraduate degree.

 In describing his racial identity as a black man, he has pointed to his African heritage, as a direct descendant of enslaved people.
 He grew up in racially segregated North Carolina, living in "East Wilson", where he attended black schools.
 He spent his childhood as a firsthand witness to the disenfranchisement of his black community originating as part of a targeted campaign to remove his father from the Board of Aldermen.
 He is the former chair of the Congressional Black Caucus.